When running a diversified portfolio with a number of assets and asset classes, one key aspect is at what time should you rebalance the portfolio?

 Hence in doing partial rebalancing mid-period, you would be taking home some profits from a relatively strong asset, while still leaving some money on the table to gain additional returns if the trend continues.

-For periodical rebalancing though, I will do a mix of partial rebalancing and smart rebalancing timing.
+For periodical rebalancing though, I use a mix of partial rebalancing and smart rebalancing timing.
 The most important factor here will be to follow trend signals.
-As periodical rebalancing doesn’t occur too often, it would not be excessively cumbersome to review trend ahead of the rebalancing date.
+As periodical rebalancing doesn’t occur that often, it is not a burden to review trend ahead of the rebalancing date.

-This is what I would consider to be the most efficient use of retail investors’ time to achieve the benefits of adding a trend component to the rebalancing strategy.
-But, depending on what level of hands-on work you are willing to put in, you could make any adjustments from this, either by always doing partial rebalancing as the easiest approach, to adding more trend signal tracking and adding an additional layer of timing delays.
+Depending on what level of hands-on work you are willing to put in, you could make any adjustments from this, either by always doing partial rebalancing as the easiest approach, to adding more trend signal tracking and adding an additional layer of timing delays.
+You could even implement tactical bets, if you are so inclined.
 The authors of the article also indirectly proposes a combination of strategies, i.e. that during months when there is no clear signal, the portfolio is rebalanced halfway to its aimed mix (see page 15).

 Concluding remarks